 How long do treatments take and how long will we have to do them?

 Treatments usually last around 30 minutes depending on the condition treated.
 There are many ways of stimulating acupuncture points, including needles, electroacupuncture, aquapuncture (injecting a solution into the point), moxibustion (heating the point), and laser acupuncture.
 Pets are often started on a schedule of once weekly for several weeks.
-Time between treatments can then be extended until the best schedule is determined..
+The time between treatments can then be extended until the best schedule is determined.

 For some pets, using a combination of western medicine (drugs and/or surgery) and acupuncture therapy will achieve a better outcome.